Read time 5 minutes

 You can turn off the antivirus software and other firewall settings, as some programs (like Outlook) are designed to scan and detect problems for every incoming and outgoing email.
 Antivirus settings may block the normal functioning of Outlook at times, so you may try to disable the settings and restart Outlook to see the changes.

 Corruption is unpredictable in Outlook data files, and it can restrict the user from performing regular operations functions.
 The native approaches to resolving corruption aren’t completely reliable to deal with OST corruption problems.
-However, a third-party solution, Kernel for OST to PST converter solution, provides a safe, secure, and swift method to recover severely affected OST files and convert OST to PST files immediately.
+In such a situation, you need to opt for a reliable OST to PST Converter tool that can ease your task.
+Kernel for OST to PST converter solution provides a safe, secure, and swift method to restore OST files and convert them into PST format immediately.